 - i.
 Despite cancellation of MTNL tender in 2004 due to shift in technology worldwide, C-DOT continued with the project knowing fully well that there would be no market for the technology. - ii.
 According to C-DOT's admission, CWDM system was not as cost effective as the DWDM system which had a wider range, more number of wavelengths and was now available at a much lower cost.
-In the environment of rapidly changing technologies, the progress/evaluation/ usefulness of an electronic system should have been monitored continuously and the viability of the project should have been reassessed periodically to assess whether the CWDM system continued to be a low cost alternative to the DWDM system. - iii.
+In the environment of rapidly changing technologies, the progress/evaluation/ usefulness of an electronic system should have been monitored continuously and the viability of the project should have been reassessed periodically to assess whether the CWDM system. - iii.
 Further, the presumption of C-DOT that CWDM may find a role in the designing of the secured network for defence projects and development of WDM-PON is hypothetical as C-DOT itself stated that there were no plans to utilize the system in near future.